juanguren/BookPortal/README.md

-# Book Portal ⚡
+# Book Portal ⚡📖
-Share books on the Blockchain!
+Save and share books on the Blockchain!

-## Stack
+## Stack:

 - Solidity
 - Node